otherjoel/try-pollen/README.md

 Besides getting answers to my inane noob questions in the discussion group (which I try my best to keep to a minimum), I’m greatly assisted by being able to peruse the code of a couple of other Pollen creations.

 It’s linked from the main Pollen site, but Matthew Butterick's article [Making a dual typed/untyped Racket library](http://unitscale.com/mb/technique/dual-typed-untyped-library.html) was created with Pollen and is a good learning resource.
 I initially missed the links at the bottom to the Pollen source code for the article, which is very well commented.
-(The article itself is a little beyond me.)

 Malcolm Still also has the code for [his blog](http://mstill.io) in a [public repository](https://github.com/malcolmstill/mstill.io).